-The best Kindle ereaders you can buy today
+The best Kindle ereaders you can buy today in 2022

 The Amazon Kindle Paperwhite costs almost twice as much as the standard Kindle, so why would you upgrade?
 Because you get some extra features that are actually useful, not just gimmicks, while keeping the same compact 6-inch screen size and getting an even thinner Kindle.